Chapter 53 BWV 192 Nun danket alle Gott

 However, the result lacks conviction.
 Invigorating though it is to hear a pair of Bachian horns rallying the troops, here they endanger the delicate instrumental texture.
 There are several places where the writing for wind and strings is in the lower or middle registers and this can be difficult to hear clearly against the ebullient horns.
 Besides, it is hard to see, apart from a contrasting colour of which there is already plenty, just what additional instruments can add to what is already a full and busy texture.

-As to additional missing movements, this remains a possibility.
+As to additional missing movements, this still remains a possibility.
 On the other hand, although structurally unique in the cantata repertoire, this work has a well-established musical format.
 The imposing opening chorus and concluding gigue (both in the key of G) enclose a contrasting duet in the key of D. This is precisely the three-movement format of the concerto, which Bach had established long before this work was composed probably around 1730.
 It is, therefore, perfectly possible that Bach, a master of extracting principles from one format and transferring them to another, conceived this as a large and imposing choral concerto.
-It is about the right length and although Dürr claims that it is ′one of the shortest [cantatas] that Bach ever wrote′ (p 781), it is still slightly longer than some he composed in the latter part of the second cycle.
+It is about the right length and although Dürr claims that it is ′one of the shortest [cantatas] that Bach ever wrote′ (p 781), it is still slightly longer than some he composed, possibly under pressures of time, in the latter part of the second cycle.

 As with most other aspects concerning this work, its function is also obscure.
 It has no clearly discernible liturgical date and may well belong to that group of ′general purpose′ cantatas of which Bach composed several.
 It could have been used for a wedding; equally Wolff (notes for Koopman′s complete recordings, box 20 p 25) has suggested the Feast of the Reformation.

 It is, therefore, impossible without a considerable degree of speculation, to establish any real sense of context for this work.
 Better then, to turn our attention to what has survived of the music itself.